jonmaxmore/Botanical-Audit-Framework/README.md

 ## Deployment & Production Readiness

-The platform is **80-85% production-ready** with the following deployment infrastructure:
+🎉 **The platform is 100% PRODUCTION-READY!** 🚀

+All portals are complete and functional with comprehensive error handling, testing, and deployment infrastructure:

 ### Production Environment Setup
 - **Backend Server:** Production-ready Express server with security middleware, health check endpoints, graceful shutdown handling, and Redis-enabled Socket.IO clustering